mohsenasadi501/DataStructureAlgorithm/README.md

 #### Example:

-In the ablow example we want to implement insert and find operations in binary search tree.
+The implementation of insert and find method in BST.

 ```csharp
 internal class Tree